vdw/BlankPlate/README.md

 ## What it does

-It resets and redefines in a more rational way your html elements, offers you a collection of helpers, offers you report of empty html elements and atributes, provides you with a basic folder/file/coding structure.
+It resets and redefines in a more rational way your html elements, offers you a collection of helpers, informs you on empty html elements and atributes, provides you with a basic folder/file/coding structure.

 ## What it doesn't